 Step 2: Your Free Debt Consultation

-While the conference is free, you may wish to bring just $50.00 with you. $50.00 is the minimum amount of money for a client to retain, or hire, our services.
-After you hire us, you can refer your creditors to us and not talk to them.
-The $50 goes towards our fees, of course.
+While the conference is free, you may wish to bring just $50.00 with you. $50.00 is the minimum amount of money we require from you to retain or hire our legal services, which goes towards your fees.

 Step 4: Your finish-up appointment.

 Two weeks after we receive your documents and papers, you come in for a finish-up conference in our office.

 At the conference, we will review the paperwork with you, explain all the different parts of it so you can sign it.

 Step 5: Filing your case with the Court

 We file your final signed documents with the Court by electronic filing over the Internet.

 When your case is filed with the Court, the Court issues a court order called the “automatic stay” that says nobody can do anything to collect a debt from you.